Abhi553A/delt-demo/README.md

 # delt-demo
-This is Git &amp; GitHub demo class
+This is Git &amp; GitHub demo class.